 I am sure that most of the things would be clear by now.
 Because visual guidance is far better to approach, I searched for some of the Youtube videos that could help you in the process.
-The top 2 videos I would recommend are:
+The video I would recommend is embedded below.

 Now that you know the general peptide reconstitution guidelines, let’s talk about some of the exceptions.

 While most of the peptides will be soluble in bacteriostatic water and sterile water, some really won’t, and this will be depending on the polarity of the peptides.